What is a Demand-Side Platform (DSP): The Complete Guide

 Ad networks sell ad inventory, while DSPs buy ad inventory for advertisers.

-What is the Difference: SSPs vs DSPs
+What is the Difference Between SSPs vs DSPs

-DSPs (Demand-Side Platform) and SSPs (Supply-Side Platform) are both ad tech platforms in programmatic advertising.
 DSPs and SSPs integrate with ad exchanges but serve opposite sides of the market.
+Here are the key differences between the two:

 SSP (Supply-Side Platform): On the other hand, supply-side ad platforms are used by publishers to manage, sell, and optimize available inventory on their websites or mobile apps.
 With SSPs, publishers can offer their inventory to a wide range of potential buyers through ad exchanges and DSPs.